oxiby/book/src/guide/traits.md

 In our case, `Self.Output` is just `Self`, so adding something to a `ShoppingList` produces a new `ShoppingList`.
 However, this `Output` associated type allows for the flexibility of the result of the operation being a different type than its operands.

+> [!WARNING]
-> **Warning: The type checker is not implemented yet, so adding a second implementation of a trait for a type will overwrite the previous one.
+> The type checker is not implemented yet, so adding a second implementation of a trait for a type will overwrite the previous one.
-As such, the two example programs in this chapter cannot currently be combined into one.**
+As such, the two example programs in this chapter cannot currently be combined into one.

+> [!WARNING]
-> **Warning: The `Add` trait is not yet mapped to the `+` operator.
+> The `Add` trait is not yet mapped to the `+` operator.
-> The version of the above program found in the examples directory uses a method `add` on `ShoppingList` instead to account for this.**
+> The version of the above program found in the examples directory uses a method `add` on `ShoppingList` instead to account for this.

+> [!WARNING]
-> **Warning: The `Self` type alias is not yet available.
+> The `Self` type alias is not yet available.
-> The version of the above program found in the examples directory uses `ShoppingList` instead to account for this.**
+> The version of the above program found in the examples directory uses `ShoppingList` instead to account for this.